-- To make the mix: Combine the flour (gluten free mix or all-purpose) baking powder, baking soda, and salt in small bowl.
+- To make the mix: Combine the flour, baking powder, baking soda, and salt in small bowl.
 Place the flour mixture in 1-quart jar.
 Layer the brown sugar, granulated sugar, chocolate chips, white chocolate chips, peanut butter chips, and oats in the order listed, pressing firmly after each layer.
 Seal with lid and decorate with ribbon as desired.
 Attach recipe printable.

 - To bake the cookies: Place rack in the center of your oven and preheat oven to 350°F. In a large mixing bowl, beat the butter, egg, and vanilla until well blended.
 Add the cookie mix and mix well, breaking up any clumps.